 Do I need the latest level of software/firmware/microcode?

-While there are legitimate reasons for being at the latest software/firmware/microcode—bug fixes, security concerns, need for compatibility with other pieces of the data infrastructure—there may be no real benefit to being on “the bleeding edge” of release levels for storage.
+While there are legitimate reasons for having the latest software/firmware/microcode – bug fixes, security concerns, need for compatibility with other pieces of the data infrastructure – there may be no real benefit to being at “the bleeding edge” of release levels for storage.
 Frequently new versions are not being released for equipment that has moved beyond OEM factory warranty.
-The fact is, many releases are put out solely for the ability to use new features or new types of hardware.
-If your environment is stable and not overly dynamic, then most times software/firmware/microcode updates are a moot point.
+The fact is that many releases are put out solely for the ability to use new features or new types of hardware.
+If your environment is stable and not particularly dynamic, then most pf the time software/firmware/microcode updates are a moot point.
 This does not discount the need to address security concerns or usability issues, but other updates may not be necessary for you to continue using your existing storage environment.

 Can third-party maintenance provide the level of expertise needed to do the “deep dive” type of analysis needed if an update were to cause an issue?